merivale/victor/README.md

 | `Female "Grannie"` | `Other False (Just Female) (Just "Grannie")` |
 | `Others`           | `Other True Nothing Nothing`                 |

 I hope these conventions are all intuitive and easy to understand.
 The point of adopting them is just to make the examples that follow easier on all of us.
 I will adopt similar conventions with regard to the writing out of conditions, once I start unpacking their component parts.
-I will not bother to state these conventions explicitly, since I do not expect them to give rise to any confusion.

 ### 4.2.
 Conditions, part 1/2: Pivots and Counters